BYD Showcases EV with ‘Megawatt’ Five Minute Charging Time

 A 1,000 kW (1 megawatt) charging speed would be twice as fast as Tesla's superchargers, which provide up to 500 kW, with BYD announcing plans to build 4,000 of its own "flash-charging stations" across China to support the new fast-charging technology.

-Although the company did not provide a timeline or investment details for the project - fast-charging has been recognised as a crucial step to boosting EV adoption across the world - and this development marks a step-change in EV tech, and convenience.
+The company rapidly delivered on this promise, with the first 500 charging stations operational by early April 2025, less than a month after the initial announcement.
+Fast-charging has been recognised as a crucial step to boosting EV adoption across the world - and this development marks a step-change in EV tech, and convenience.

 The BYD Han L Concept - featuring 5 minute charging time